TalAter/annyang/docs/README.md

       * The phrase the user said that matched a command
       * The command that was matched
       * An array of possible alternative phrases the user might've said
-* `resultNoMatch` - Fired when what the user said didn't match any of the registered commands Callback functions registered to this event will include an array of possible phrases the user might've said as the first argument
+* `resultNoMatch` - Fired when what the user said didn't match any of the registered commands.
+    Callback functions registered to this event will include an array of possible phrases the user might've said as the first argument

 #### Examples: